OSInside/kiwi/doc/source/workflow.rst

    relative to the top level of the new root tree.
 As with the overlay tree, it is possible to overwrite files already existing in the target root tree.

-#. **Execute the User-defined Scripti** :file:`config.sh`.
+#. **Execute the User-defined Scripts** :file:`config.sh`.

    At the end of the preparation stage the script named :file:`config.sh` is executed if present.
 It is executed on the top level of the target root tree.
-   The script's primary function is to complete the system configuration, for example by activating services.
+   The script's primary function is to complete the system configuration, for example, by activating services.

 #. **Manage The New Root Tree.**

-   The unpacked image directory is a directory, as far as the build system is concerned and you can manipulate the content of this directory according to your needs.
+   The unpacked image directory is a directory, as far as the build system is concerned you can manipulate the content of this directory according to your needs.
 Since it represents a system installation you can "chroot" into this directory for testing purposes.
 The file system contains an additional directory named :file:`/image` that is not present in a regular system.
 It